PUT-JUG/lab-tasfrs/src/Node creation and message processing.md

 These dependencies were defined when the package was created.

-The code shown creates a subscriber to the `/image_raw` theme, which can be obtained, for example, using the [`usb_cam`](https://github.com/ros-drivers/usb_cam/tree/ros2) package. **If you clone it, remember to switch the cloned repo to a release tag.** In the subscriber's callback, the `listener_callback` function, the conversion of the image from the ROS `Image` type to the type supported by the `OpenCV` library is performed and the camera frames are displayed.
+The code shown creates a subscriber to the `/image_raw` topic, which can be obtained, for example, using the [`usb_cam`](https://github.com/ros-drivers/usb_cam/tree/ros2) package. **If you clone it, remember to switch the cloned repo to a release tag.** In the subscriber's callback, the `listener_callback` function, the conversion of the image from the ROS `Image` type to the type supported by the `OpenCV` library is performed and the camera frames are displayed.
 Documentation of the method to create subscribers (`create_subscription`) can be found [here](https://docs.ros2.org/foxy/api/rclpy/api/node.html#rclpy.node.Node.create_subscription).

 ## Object-oriented nodes and node publishing